Brady Lake, Ohio: Culture

 Prior to 2007, the town celebrated a festival called Captain Brady Day each summer.
 It was first held in 1972 as a way to bring all residents around the lake, both in the village and in Franklin Township, together.
 It was canceled in 2007 due to lack of volunteers.
 The Lake Brady Association disbanded in 2008, which was the main organizer.
 For the last several years, the village had organized a festival, car show, and flea market get-together called the Muskrat Jamboree.
 It was held annually in the summer at the baseball fields by Brady Lake Road.

 Dissolution

 In a special election held on May 2, 2017, residents of Brady Lake voted 106–88 to dissolve the village.
 The vote came after years of controversy surrounding the village's government, including high taxes and its inability to maintain infrastructure.
 Following the vote, all village operations ceased immediately.
-While the future of the community is unknown, local officials believe that it will eventually become part of Franklin Township.
+At the time of the vote, local officials were uncertain about the community's future and believed that it would again become part of Franklin Township, which it did.
 The dissolution became official after the vote totals were certified on May 23 and signed off by Ohio Secretary of State Jon Husted in July.
-Portage County formally dissolved Brady Lake Township, a paper township created in 1993, in July, which officially returned the area to Franklin Township jurisdiction.
+Portage County formally dissolved Brady Lake Township, a paper township created in 1993, in July 2017, which officially returned the area to Franklin Township jurisdiction.
 There was also some confusion regarding the ownership of the lake, which had previously been owned by the village.
 By early 2018, Franklin Township assumed full ownership of the lake.